avocado-framework/avocado/docs/source/ResultFormats.rst

 Avocado exit code tries to represent different things that can happen during an execution.
-That means exit codes can be a combination of codes that were ORed toghether as a simgle exit code.
-The final exit code can be debundled so users can have a good idea on what happened to the job.
+That means exit codes can be a combination of codes that were ORed together as a single exit code.
+The final exit code can be de-bundled so users can have a good idea on what happened to the job.

 The single individual exit codes are: